Ancient History of Smyrna

 BACK TO SMYRNA

-(Rev. 2:10) "Fear none of those things which thou shalt suffer: behold the devil shall cast some of you into prison, that ye may be tried; and ye shall have tribulation ten days: be thou faithful until death, and I will give you a crown of life."
-Jesus said don't be afraid of the things you will suffer.
+Jesus prophesied to the church at Smyrna; (Rev. 2:10) "Fear none of those things which thou shalt suffer: behold the devil shall cast some of you into prison, that ye may be tried; and ye shall have tribulation ten days: be thou faithful until death, and I will give you a crown of life."
+Jesus said do not be afraid of the things you will suffer.
 What can man do to Christians that Jesus cannot fix?
 (Acts 6:6 thru 7:60) Stephen was filled with the Holy Spirit, he preached a mighty message, his tormentors bit and battered him but Stephen steadfastly looked up into heaven.

 Jesus had opened heaven, Stephen saw the glory of God and Jesus was standing on the right hand of God.
 (Matt.
 28:18) The right hand is the position of power.
 (John 11:26) Jesus was ready to come and get Stephen because He had made a promise; "whosoever liveth and believeth in me shall never die."
 (Heb.
 2:9) Jesus had already tasted death for Stephen.

-(John 20:24) I believe Jesus' arm was held out showing the palm of His hand; "Here's the nail print, (Heb.
-2:11) it's the sign of our covenant My brother (1Cor 15:55-58) death has no sting for you because I have taken your sin away!"
+(John 20:24) I believe Jesus' arm was held out showing the palm of His hand; "Here is the nail print, (Heb.
+2:11) it is the sign of our covenant My brother (1Cor 15:55-58) death has no sting for you because I have taken your sin away!"
 Stephen knew what awful punishment lay in store for his tormentors, his great heart of love broke for them and he asked Jesus to give them mercy.